Melissa Breen: 2012 Olympics

 Breen was one of fifty-four track and field competitors chosen to represent Australia at the 2012 Summer Olympics.
 She was chosen by Athletics Australia, despite not having run an Olympic A qualifying time in her event, after having run the 100 m event 27 times in 2012 without Olympic A qualifying time and coming within 0.02 seconds of setting a time.
 The chairman of Athletics Australia justified her selection, saying "In the case of Melissa Breen, at our final selection meeting, like all eligible athletes, we took into account her season’s results and progression over the qualifying period.
 With multiple personal bests, an improved level of consistency in her performances and the fact that she is an emerging athlete in our sport, the selectors chose to identify her for nomination to the AOC."
 Breen was the only athletics competitor in Australia who was nominated who had not set an Olympic A qualifying time.
 She placed third from last in her first round heat in the 100 metres.

 She competed at the 2014 and 2018 Commonwealth Games, reaching the semifinals.
 At the Rio Olympics she finished 7th in heat 7 in 11.74 seconds.
 She has also competed at the 2011, 2013 and 2015 World Championships.

+2014 Commonwealth Games

+Breen competed in the 2014 Commonwealth Games in Glasgove, UK, in her pet events, the 100 metres, and, subsequently, the 4 x 100 metre relay.

+Glasgow Commonwealth Games Results from World Athletics:

+2018 Commonwealth Games

+Breen was selected for the 2018 Commonwealth Games on the Gold Coast where she competed in the 100 metres and the 4 x 100 metre relay.

+Gold Coast Commonwealth Games Results from World Athletics: